restful-open-annotation/spec/context.md

 Here's where the context comes in.
 It allows us to define that when we write `parent`, we mean `http://purl.org/vocab/relationship/parentOf`.
-The context allows us to avoid ambiguity when writing JSON objects such as
+The context allows us to avoid ambiguity when writing JSON-LD such as

     {
       "parent": "Eve",